merlinscholz/lockdoc-tools/manuals/README.txt

 Behind the scenes
 =================

-- FAIL* runs our experiment called lock-debugging.
-Src is located in fail/src/experiments/lock-debugging/.
+- FAIL* runs our experiment called lockdoc.
+Src is located in fail/src/experiments/lockdoc/.
 - FAIL* uses BOCHS for running a VM.
 Hence, it has access to the guest memory.
 - FAIL* experiment and guest exchange information via a shared buffer in the guest memory.
 - The experiment reads the address of the buffer on expertiment startup from the vmlinux.
 It uses the embedded ELF information for that.
 - Instead of starting the OS-specific init program, it launches our script: /lockdoc/run-bench.sh (--> manuals/vm-linux-32/scripts/run-bench.sh)
 - First, it asks the running kernel for its version string.
 On linux: /proc/version-git, on FreeBSD: /dev/lockdoc/version.
   The version string is send to the experiment via the first serial console.
 The experiments intercepts the serial console by listening to the respective IO port(s).
-  See handleIOConsole() in fail/src/experiments/lock-debugging/experiment.cc
+  See handleIOConsole() in fail/src/experiments/lockdoc/experiment.cc
 - The script asks the experiment via the first serial console for the benchmark to run.
-- The experiment responds via the second serial console (TCP socket in serialSentThreadWork() in fail/src/experiments/lock-debugging/experiment.cc).
+- The experiment responds via the second serial console (TCP socket in serialSentThreadWork() in fail/src/experiments/lockdoc/experiment.cc).
 - run-bench.sh then starts the selected benchmark
 - When the instrumented kernel reaches an instrumented lock operation, an alloc, or a free, it gathers all needed information.
   These happens from the moment the guest kernel is alive.
 This is mostly way before run-bench.sh is executed.